 Students interested in the Entrepreneurship Minor should meet with an Entrepreneurship Minor Peer Advisor to discuss minor requirements and gain valuable student perspectives and advice.
 Students can schedule advising appointments with Peer Advisors during the Fall and Winter terms.

-Payal is a junior majoring in dance and minoring in entrepreneurship.
+Payal is a senior majoring in dance and minoring in entrepreneurship.
+She is also part of the CAPPO Sales Track in the Ross School of Business.
 Her interests lie in the performing arts, but also in business.
 She would like to combine her passion for both by pursuing a career in professional dance while also being the entrepreneur of her own dance company.
 Her favorite classes so far include SI 360, ENG 125, ENTR 490 and DANCE 211.
-While Payal isn’t at the dance studio, you’ll find her hanging out with her friends, watching Bollywood movies and cooking!
+While Payal isn't at the dance studio, you'll find her hanging out with her friends, watching Bollywood movies and cooking!

 In order to declare the minor students must meet with a staff advisor for the Entrepreneurship Minor.
 Furthermore, students can discuss petitioning, course mapping and/or longer term professional aspirations associated with the Entrepreneurship Minor.
 Advising is available year round.
 Please schedule an advising appointment here.